snake-charmer-devs/snake-charmer/README.md

 * Many aspects of these config files, e.g. package version numbers, are parameterized by Python version.
 This is what the two digits on the end of the VM name (e.g. `charmed34`) refer to.
-* The Salt log is `/var/log/salt/minion` on the VM, in case you need it for debugging.
+* The Salt log is `log/<VM name>/minion` on the host, in case you need it for debugging.
-* The Pip log -- which is likely to be much more useful if you do need to debug a failed package install -- is in `/vagrant/pip_NN.log` on the VM, where *NN* is the package number.
-As `/vagrant/` is shared with the host, you can also see this file in the Snake Charmer installation directory.
+* The Pip log -- which is likely to be much more useful if you do need to debug a failed package install -- is in `log/<VM name>/pip.log` on the host.
-* The cached packages are stored in the `.cache` directory within the Snake Charmer install directory -- or `/vagrant/.cache` within the VM.
+* The cached packages are stored in the `.cache` directory within the Snake Charmer install directory -- or `/srv/cache` within the VM.
 It's safe to delete this cache any time, except while you're actually performing a provisioning operation in Vagrant.